FPA TOOLS TO SUPPORT MEMBERS – RECORD OF ADVICE TEMPLATE

 It is timely now to have ready a business continuity plan, as well as an immediate response plan for your business and staff in the event of escalating circumstances.

 Here are some tips for financial planning related businesses to prepare for the business implications of COVID-19:

 - Accurate information is paramount.
-The government has a COVID-19 information resource available, which includes a specific fact sheet for employers.
+The government has COVID-19 information resources available.

 - Take immediate steps to reduce the risk of you, your staff and your clients being exposed to someone that may be infected, including being ultra-vigilant about personal hygiene and adhering to government health advice on social distancing and isolation as required.

 - Assess how your business may be impacted operationally and financially and develop some mitigation strategies – revising budgets, business plans, IT infrastructure and travel plans may be necessary and having a plan in place for employees to work remotely.

 - Talk with all of your stakeholders and suppliers who are most likely wanting to collaborate and work together with you to get through this issue.